UK Speaker 'strongly opposed' to Trump speech in Houses of Parliament

 "However as far as this place is concerned I feel very strongly that our opposition to racism and to sexism and our support to equality before the law and an independent judiciary are hugely important considerations in the House of Commons," he said.

+Angered by a Washington court's decision to temporarily suspend parts of his executive order banning citizens of seven Muslim-majority countries from entering the US, Trump has spoken out against the ruling.

+In a series of tweets, the US President rounded on "so-called judge" James Robart, saying his "terrible decision" was "ridiculous and will be overturned."

-Bercow's strongly-worded statement to the House of Commons was greeted with applause from MPs, some of whom later took to Twitter to cheer his stance.
+Bercow's strongly-worded statement to the House of Commons was greeted with applause from some MPs.
+Applause is unusual in the Commons chamber, where members usually voice their approval or dissent vocally.

-Green Party MP Caroline Lucas voiced her approval of his opposition:
+On Twitter later, Green Party MP Caroline Lucas voiced her approval of his opposition, saying: "Good on the Speaker."

-And SNP MP Roger Mullin told Bercow "well done Mr Speaker."
+And Scottish National Party MP Roger Mullin told Bercow "well done Mr Speaker."

 MPs are to debate Trump's controversial state visit on February 20, after a petition calling for the invitation to be withdrawn attracted more than 1.6 million signatures; a counter-petition supporting the visit attracted more than 100,000 signatures, and will also be discussed.